 There are a collection of packet types used to manage buddy lists (including things like blocking other users) which we will not consider in this project.
 There is one packet that provides buddy information that we will find very useful.
-Whenever one of your buddies changes state (i.e. logs on, logs off, puts up an away message, etc.) the server will send your client an "UPDATE_BUDDY2" packet.
+Whenever one of your buddies changes state (i.e. logs on, logs off, puts up an away message, etc.) the server will send your client an "UPDATE BUDDY2" packet.
 A sample of the contents of such a packet is shown below:

-'''

-UPDATE BUDDY2:Steve:T:0:1127376565:0: 0:0
+UPDATE BUDDY2:WSJ:T:0:1127376565:0: 0:0

-'''

 Each such packet will have seven arguments.
 The first argument in each UPDATE_BUDDY2 packet will be the screen name of the buddy whose status is being reported.
-The screen name will not be fully normalized since this packet is coming from the server.
+The screen name will not be normalized since this packet is coming from the server.
 This screen name will be followed by a colon and either a T or an F. A T indicates that the individual with the screen name is now online.
 An F indicates the individual is not online.
 If the individual is online, the remaining fields provide details about whether he or she idle or displaying an away message.
 We will not attempt to describe these other fields in greater detail.

-Using these packets, you can automatically add and remove names from your program's buddy menu.
-Whenever an "UPDATE_BUDDY2" packet with a T after the buddy's name arrives you should add the name to the menu (if it isn't already there), and whenever an update with an F arrives, you should remove the name from the menu.
+Using these packets, you can automatically add and remove names from your program's buddy menu so that it will contain the screen names of all of your buddies who are actually online.
+To do this, whenever an "UPDATE_BUDDY2" packet with a T after the buddy's name arrives you should add the name to the menu (if it isn't already there), and whenever an update with an F arrives, you should remove the name from the menu.